junglesta/junglestar.github.io/_products/full-site.md

 layout: product
 name: full site
 title: amazing full site
-description: "Junglestar, a small, flexible, One Stop Shop web agency.
-We do information architecture, screen design, deploy.
+description: "Junglestar is a small, flexible, web agency.
+We do information architecture, screen design, code and deploy.
 Packed solutions all-included.
-Or top quality custom designs on the cheap.
 We help companies and individuals organize their communication.
 We grow relationships with clients.
-We design, produce & develop well thought user experiences.
-From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps]"
+We design, produce & develop well thought user experiences."
 permalink: /offer/full-site/
 question: "&quot;I need a website and<br>I have questions...&quot;"
 bestseller: true #true or empty (bestseller+bestvalue=cannot)